Skip to Content

 • Generates the underlying test code to connect to AWS

-• Parses the S3 bucket configuration
+• Parses the S3 bucket configuration from Terraform/OpenTofu outputs

-• Validates encryption settings against AWS APIs
+• Validates encryption settings against virtual or real AWS APIs

 • Provides clear, actionable error messages if validation fails